linode/docs/docs/guides/databases/mongodb/indexing-mongodb/index.md

 ### Single-key Indices

 Indexing on a single key is useful for collections in which you plan to query almost exclusively on one key.
-In this example, the collection is indexed on the `startDate` field:
+In the following example, the collection is indexed on the `startDate` field.

     db.actorCollection.createIndex( { startDate: 1 } )